blixt/geomys/README.md

 A simple typed data structure (a simple Go struct / JSON object).

-### Handler

-A function which handles a message coming from the client.
-The handler has access to the interface and may send a message back to the client using the `Send` method.

 ### Interface

 An interface between clients and the server.
 Usually there will be one `Interface` instance per client.
-The interface holds a stack of one or more handlers which handle the incoming messages from the client.
+The interface holds a stack of one or more handlers which handle events such as incoming messages from the client.
+The handlers may send messages back to the client using the interface's `Send` method.

-The handler that is on the top of the stack will handle incoming messages.
-It may replace itself (`ReplaceHandler`), relinquish handling to the previous handler (`PopHandler`) or give control to another handler (`PushHandler`) which can then choose what to do with its control.

-The rationale behind this setup is to let the server move clients between states without having to create one large state machine.
-For example, if the client needs to authenticate itself, the server can push an auth handler which can then pop itself when authentication has been completed.
+The interface also has a `Context` field which can be set to any value.
+This can for example be set to a session object representing the user that the interface communicates with.

+### Handler

+A function which handles an event, such as a message coming from the client.
+The handler has access to the interface and may send a message to the client using the `Send` method or dispatch more events with the `Dispatch` method.

+### Event

+An event that can be handled by a handler.
+The event will bubble through the handlers unless stopped by calling the `StopPropagation` method or returning an error in a handler.
+By default there is only the `"message"` event which is dispatched whenever a client sends a message.

 ### Server

 A very simple wrapper for a list of `Interface` instances, allowing sending to all interfaces simultaneously and cleaning up when an interface has been closed.

 ## WebSocket support